boundary/tsi-sdk-java/README.md

 5. Adding the required depedency to client application POM.
     a.
 Add the below maven repository details to the client pom.

-    `
+    ```
       <repositories>
         <repository>
             <id>local-repo</id>
             <url>file:///${project.basedir}/local-repo</url>
         </repository>
       </repositories>
-    `
+    ```

     b.
 Add the below dependency to the POM file.

-    `
+    ```
        <dependency>
             <groupId>com.bmc.truesight.saas.apiclient</groupId>
             <artifactId>truesight-saas-api-client</artifactId>
             <version>1.0</version>
         </dependency>
-    `
+    ```

  ### Sample code
  Sample code snippets are provided in the repository/samples.
- Please provide the <email-id> & <api-token> while creating the credentials object.
+Samples is created as a seperate project with its own POM file.
+Follow the readme provided in samples to build the same.

- Refer to the javadoc created during build for more reference.
+ Refer to the javadoc created during build for more reference on how to use the SDK.

  [TrueSight REST API reference](https://documentation.truesight.bmc.com/overview)